 The actor Tom Hanks once provided a perfect explanation of imposter syndrome.
 In an interview, Hanks shared: “No matter what we’ve done, there comes a point where you think, ‘How did I get here?
 When are they going to discover that I am, in fact, a fraud and take everything away from me?’”

-Why People on Your Sales Leadership Team Are Most Likely to Experience Inner Doubts
+Why People on Your Executive leadership Team Are Most Likely to Experience Inner Doubts

 “How did I get here?”